 Cloudpierce ConcludedThursday, 11th October 2018 ◆ Select stern doctor first (5)

-Our bootleg Magic set, Cloudpierce, was a success!
+Our bootleg Magic set which I hinted at last month, Cloudpierce, was a success!
 Busting open a pack and rifling through all the new cards is really exciting.

 The new mechanics introduced were:

 - Strategize (When this creature attacks or blocks you may pay (1).
 If you do, choose two target creatures you control.
 Put a -1/-1 counter on one of them, and a +1/+1 counter on the other).

 - Clearcast <cost> <condition> (If <condition> is met, you may cast this spell for <cost> as if it has flash).

 - Aspire <cost> (<cost>: You may exile another target creature you control.
 When this creature dies, returns cards exiled this way to the battlefield under their owner's control).